cloudfoundry-attic/cf-abacus/README.md

 npm stop
 ```

-Meter Cloud Foundry app usage
+Metering Cloud Foundry app usage
 ---

 Abacus comes with a CF [bridge](lib/cf/bridge) that acts as a resource provider for Cloud Foundry app runtime usage, reads Cloud Foundry [app usage events](http://apidocs.cloudfoundry.org/runtime-passed/app_usage_events/list_all_app_usage_events.html) and reports usage to the Abacus usage [collector](lib/metering/collector).

 In the end the Abacus CF bridge enables you to see runtime usage reports for the apps running on your Cloud Foundry instance.
-In order to start the bridge follow its [README](lib/cf/bridge/README.md).
+In order to start the CF bridge follow its [README](lib/cf/bridge/README.md).

 Layout
 ---